telekom/testerra-skeleton/README.md

 # or
 gradle test -PmySuite
 ```
-This will execute four simple tests in parallel mode for demonstrating you, how to use basic components of Testerra.
+This will execute four simple tests in parallel mode to demonstrate how to use basic components of Testerra.
 You can see a list of features below.

 ## What this skeleton project offers you